 What's my main goal in life?
 My answer is different from what it once was.
 Before I did my Counselling course, I'd have said physical, financial, and material goals.
 But since learning Freud's ego theory, the ego part of myself is shrinking.
 In truth, things that were once important to me are no longer meaningful.

 I look at my daughter and she is the happiest person I know.
 So, now I think what's important is to do what makes me happy and feels right, just like she does.
 I can honestly say this past year has transformed me on a deeper level than I ever expected.
 What's next?
 More learning.
 More of 'I can I will' and less procrastinating and more doing and less self-doubting.
-Eventually, more making a difference to people's lives, and, of course, way more living.
+Eventually, more making a difference in people's lives, and, of course, way more living.